Dexter Patterson: Formula One

-In 2019 the karting division of the Sauber Junior Team signed Patterson for the Scot's final year of karting competition.
-When Patterson moved up to single-seaters in 2020 he was confirmed to become part of the academy.
+In 2019, the karting division of the Sauber Junior Team signed Patterson for Paterson's final year of karting competition.
+When he moved up to single-seaters in 2020 he was confirmed to become part of the academy.
 In February 2021, Patterson was released from the programme.

 British Touring Car Championship

 Laser Tools Racing (2022)

 For 2022, Patterson moved to the British Touring Car Championship, driving an Infiniti Q50 for Laser Tools Racing alongside Aiden Moffat.
-The Scot came 23rd in the overall standings with five points, and sixth in the Jack Sears Trophy, with nine podiums in class.
+He came 23rd in the overall standings with five points, and sixth in the Jack Sears Trophy, with nine podiums in class.

-Team HARD (2023-)
+Team HARD (2023)

 Patterson continued in the championship for 2023, this time moving to Team HARD to drive a Cupra León.